 Utility menu with functions such as layer copying.

 Advanced envelope editing features such as move locked

 The mobile version adds the following features compared to the desktop version:

-A keypad for triggering notes
+A keypad and a keyboard for triggering notes

 An audition button for playing a note while editing